Brexit and how it affects EU students

 On the 23 June 2016, the UK voted to leave the European Union.
-As negotiations continue between the UK government and EU about how best to part ways, this has created uncertainty for European students who are interested in studying in the UK
+As negotiations continue between the UK government and EU about how best to seperate, this has created uncertainty for European students who are interested in studying in the UK

 EU students studying in the UK

-For EU students applying to study in the UK for the 2017/18 or 2018/19 academic year, there is good news though.
+For EU students applying to study in the UK for the 2017/18 or 2018/19 academic year there is good news.
 At both undergraduate and postgraduate level, EU students will still pay the same fees as UK students and also be eligible for the same loans and grants!
 This will stay the same, regardless of when the UK leaves the EU.

 UK universities and EU students